rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Do we need to go in a cave for 20 years to learn that ?
 If our goal in life is to be Yogi, probably yes.
 Though, this is not our case.

-Can we take advantage of some of their techniques by applying these techniques to our own coding practice ?
+Can we take advantage of some of their teachings by applying these techniques to our own coding practice ?

 Absolutely.